 Nagoya Protocol / Access & Benefit Sharing

 The Nagoya Protocol is an international agreement that regulates the access to genetic resources (Access) and the balanced and fair distribution of the benefits that result from their use (Benefit Sharing).
-Since the entry into force on October 12, 2014, the Nagoya protocol contributes to a fair balance of interests between the users of the genetic resources and the country that make them available.
+Since the entry into force on October 12, 2014, the Nagoya Protocol contributes to a fair balance of interests between users of the genetic resources and the countries that make them available.